alejimgon/Housing-Prices-Kaggle-Competition-Model/README.md

 ## Results
 The script outputs the best Mean Squared Error (MSE) and parameters for all models.
 It also saves the predictions in a CSV file in the 'output' folder.

-## TODO
-In a future update, I will add a dimensionality reduction step before training the models (kernel PCA maybe?)

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.